MROIS/events.mindful.community/_posts/2019-05-24-barbaracasey.md

 <strong>BRING a Sack Lunch</strong>.
 Tea and Snacks will be available.
 Some people like to bring a small lap blanket for relaxation.
 Please bring a notebook and pencil if you want to write during personal time.

-<strong>Location:  Portland Friends of the Dhamma 1404 SE 25thAvenue.
+<strong>Location:  Portland Friends of the Dhamma 1404 SE 25th Avenue.
 Corner of SE 25th& SE Madison.
 Parking available on Hawthorne in the lots of the Dental Office and the Credit Union).</strong>

 Contact John Wadsworth at 503-887-5750 for additional information.